IBM/cp4ba-labs/22.0.1/Process Mining/README.md

 When you perform this lab as part of a Tech Jam event, use the infrastructure provided to you.

 When doing this as part of "Jam-in-a-box" please reserve the Process Mining Envrionmnet on the TechZone.
 The Tech Zone Process Mining Environment can be reserved [here](https://techzone.ibm.com/collection/process-mining-with-task-mining-demo-and-etl).
-The lab instruction for this environment can be found [here](https://ibm.box.com/s/ds4j1a6xbzy7fqytubq3t71apmktvd27).
+The lab instruction for the Tech Zone environment can be found [here](https://ibm.box.com/s/ds4j1a6xbzy7fqytubq3t71apmktvd27).